ashiina/lambda-local/README.md

 Lambda-local lets you test Amazon Lambda functions on your local machine, by providing a simplistic API and command-line tool.

-It does not aim to be perfectly feature proof as projects like [serverless-offline](https://github.com/dherault/serverless-offline ) or [docker-lambda](https://github.com/lambci/docker-lambda), but rather remain **very light** (it still provides a fully built `Context`, handles all of its parameters and functions, and everything is customizable easily).
+It does not aim to be perfectly feature proof as projects like [serverless-offline](https://github.com/dherault/serverless-offline ) or [docker-lambda](https://github.com/lambci/docker-lambda), but rather to remain **very light** (it still provides a fully built `Context`, handles all of its parameters and functions, and everything is customizable easily).

 The main target is unit tests.